 Applying for Admission

 The application process for an international student differs from the application process for students who are citizens of the United States or who have completed their secondary education in the United States.
 Students who would require a visa (usually F-1) in order to enroll at an American college or university are considered international students.
 The primary differences have to do with the required TOEFL or IELTS and the required Documentation of Financial Support.
+Students in the U.S. on any type of visa other than F1 should take the necessary steps to apply for and obtain a F1 visa before enrolling at the College.

 Step 2: Provide a TOEFL score of 550 (paper-based test) or 213 (computer-based test) or 80 (internet based test).
 The equivalent IELTS score is 6.5